Your project must be a C++ (not Blueprint) project in order to package successfully in UE5. Please see instructions below.

 - Inside the Runtime folder you will find the Toolkit folder:

-- If you have deleted the OWLLivestreaming Toolkit folder in step 3, then go to the Downloads Center and download the zip file and unzip it and place it in the Project Plugins folder as above:
+- Go to the Downloads Center and download the zip file and unzip it and place it in the Project Plugins folder as above:

 If your Project is a Blueprint Project (not C++) please convert to a C++ project as follows